tranngochoang/molecular-docs/docs/overview/geometry-model.markdown

 {: .text-center}

-There are two important notions when we define the geometry, *placement definition* and the *geometry defintion*, often called the *fractal definition* as it is often seeded with a fractal.
+There are two important notions when we define the geometry, *placement definition* and the *geometry definition*, often called the *fractal definition* as it is often seeded with a fractal.

 - *Placement definition* defines the small scale structure of the simulation.